microsoft/fast/packages/web-components/fast-foundation/src/breadcrumb/breadcrumb.spec.md

 - `separator` - used as part of the visual presentation that signifies the breadcrumb trail.
 The separator is defaulted to a `/`.

 *Slot Names*
-- slotted directive, with a property called `slottedBreadcrumbItems`.
+- `slottedBreadcrumbItems` - a property used in a slotted directive.

 ### Anatomy and Appearance